Enrolling in lessons

 End-of-semester Area Juries are generally required of music majors, and may be required of some non-majors.
 (All piano students taking private lessons must take an Area Jury.)

-All music majors except Music Technology and Business concentrators are required to pass an Intermediate Level Jury (Level III).
-This is usually done at the end of the sophomore year, and allows the student to register for lessons in MUL 234.
+All music majors except Music Technology and Business concentrators are required to pass an Intermediate Performance Assessment.
+Concentrators in Jazz Studies and Classical Performance usually do this at the end of sophomore year, and History/Literature and Composition/Theory concentrators usually do this as their capstone performance in junior or senior year.
+Passing the Intermediate Performance Assessment allows the student to register for lessons in MUL 4500.

 Student Performance Recitals

-A music major enrolled in applied lessons in their principal instrument must perform on at least two Student Performance Recitals prior to being eligible for an Intermediate Level Jury (Level III), and another two recitals prior to being eligible for a Solo Recital Examination (Level IV).
-Please contact the department office if you have questions about this requirement.
+A music major enrolled in applied lessons in their principal instrument must perform on at least two Student Performance Recitals prior to being eligible for an Intermediate Performance Assessment, and another two recitals prior to being eligible for a Recital Audition.
+Please contact the Music Office if you have questions about this requirement.

 Music minors and non-majors/non-minors may sign up for Student Performance Recitals at their teacher's discretion.

-Music majors in the B.A. program with a concentration in performance or jazz studies, as well as B.S.
+Music majors in the B.A. program with a concentration in Classical Performance or Jazz Studies, as well as B.S.
 Music Education students, are required to perform a Senior Recital in their last year of study.
-Bachelor of Music students are required to perform Sophomore, Junior, and Senior Recitals.
 (Read more about solo recitals.)
-Students must pass a Solo Recital Jury (Level IV) four to six weeks before any required recital.
+Students must pass a Recital Audition four to six weeks before any required recital.

 Piano Lesson FAQs